auth0/docs/articles/applications/concepts/add-ons.md

 ---
-description: Explains what add-ons are and how they are associated with Auth0 Applications.
+description: Learn about add-ons are and how they are associated with Auth0-registered Applications.
 topics:
   - applications
   - add-ons